Increasingly affordable, electric vehicles are primarily designed to reduce CO2 emissions, but above all to meet the needs of most motorists.

 Nissan Leaf e+

-At first glance, the Nissan Leaf may not look like much, but it's a very practical and solid car.
+At first glance, the Nissan Leaf isn't the stuff of dreams, but it's a very practical and very solid car.
 The Leaf is an all-purpose car that allows you to cover comfortable distances.
-The long-range version, the Leaf e+, allows you to cover longer distances, with major technological innovations such as parking assistance and e-pedal, which helps you avoid having to brake manually.
-There's also the Pro Pilot function, which is very similar to Tesla' s Auto Pilot in terms of driving aids.
+The long-range version, the Leaf e+, allows you to cover longer distances with major technological innovations such as parking assistance and e-pedal, which means you don't have to brake manually.
+There's also the Pro Pilot function, which is very similar to what is offered by Tesla with its Auto Pilot in terms of driving aids.

 Range: 385 km (WLTP)